 However, automation technology, such as AnalyticsCreator, can alleviate these issues by automating various tasks involved in implementing Data Vault 2.0, such as generating SQL models, auditing data lineage, reducing time to market, and ensuring Data Vault 2.0 principles.
 Overall, leveraging automation technology makes Data Vault 2.0 a more feasible and cost-effective option for organizations of all sizes, thanks to its granular design patterns.

-In Data warehousing, Business intelligence and Data integration, the Kimball methodology focuses mainly on building a dimensional data warehouse.
+In data warehousing, business intelligence and data integration, the Kimball methodology focuses mainly on building a dimensional data warehouse.
 This form of dimensional modeling has been in use for well over two decades and still remains the most popular data warehousing methodology.

 Dimensional data warehouses are easy to understand and use, and they are well-suited for business intelligence and data analytics.